-For more insights, such as how she and her team faced a challenge, watch a recording of the event on our YouTube page.
+For more insights, such as how she and her team faced a challenge, watch a recording of the event below and on our YouTube page.

-Don’t miss our next virtual event on June 10 at 6 p.m.: Navigating the Job Search During COVID-19 Times
+Read about our follow-up event: Navigating the Job Search During COVID-19 Times

 Sign up for our newsletter to be the first to hear about these kinds of events.